-The graphic design major is offered in the four-year bachelor of fine arts degree program.
-Our BFA curriculum is rooted by the
+Graphic design is a major offered in the four-year BFA degree program.
+Our BFA curriculum is rooted by

 GRD 2000 Introduction to Graphic Design 3